LiberationFrequency/BazzArch/airootfs/etc/skel/Desktop/README.md

 ### known issues ###

-* sudoers is owned by uid 1000, should be 0 (fixed?)
-% sudo chown root:root /path/to/sudoers
+* QuaMixer is not preconfigured
+* Zoom B3/G3 has no controls in Alsa-/QuasMixer

 * Preset in guitarix is too loud.
 Pay attention for your equipment and your ears!
+* Guitarix-webui, that I created manually, is not shown in startmenu, although it is listed in /usr/share/application.
+* guitarix behaves buggy, when you scoll through the impulse responses and it will crash.
+* specmatch is no longer shown in startmenu, but does start from console.

 * Hydrogen is too loud.
 Pay attention for your equipment and your ears!

-* jalv is not present in startmenu and report missing plugin URI.
+* jalv is not present in startmenu and report missing plugin URI. jalv-select works fine.

-* wpapassphrase write the pwd also in cleartext to file.
+* wpa_passphrase write the pwd also in cleartext to file /etc/wpa_supplicant/wpatest.conf

 * there was a error, something like client can not connect to jack2-dbus or similar
 (gconftool-2:9947): GConf-WARNING **: Client failed to connect to the D-BUS daemon:
 /usr/bin/dbus-launch terminated abnormally with the following error: No protocol specified Autolaunch error: X11 initialization failed.

-* guitarix behaves buggy, when you scoll through the impulse responses and it will crash.

-* pd-extended does not launch from the startmenu, but with pd from the console.

-* when faustqt-programms will be closed, the app is still shown in the system tray.
+* when faustqt-programms will be closed, the app sometimes is still shown in the system tray.
+* faust2lv2 -gui -qt5 not shown gui / -qt4 works, but looks like gtk / qt4/5 is installed

 * The Carla preset BassIRmin does not work with Klangfalter.
 There is no wet signal.
   My fault, I edited the preset manually.